faraigit/geomapzw/docs/usage.md

 # Usage

-To use geomapzw in a project:
+To use geodemo in a project:

 ```
-import geomapzw
+import geodemo
 ```